kuzzleio/documentation/src/sdk-reference/js/6/bulk/import/index.md

 ### The Elasticsearch Bulk API in brief

-This API takes a JSON array containing a list of JSON objects working in pairs.
+This API takes a JSON array containing a list of objects working in pairs.
 In each pair, the first object specifies the action to perform (the most common is `create`) and the second specifies the document itself, like in the example below:

 ```javascript
 [